Meeghell/Portfolio-Optimizer-2.0/README.md

 # Portfolio Optimizer 2.0

 This project implements a stock portfolio optimization system using LSTM (Long Short-Term Memory) neural networks, sentiment analysis, and the Efficient Frontier algorithm.
 The system fetches historical stock data, predicts future returns using LSTM models, analyzes market sentiment, and then optimizes the portfolio allocation based on these inputs.
+Adds sentiment analysis to the output via Alpha Vantage.

 ## Project Structure